 Capital Gains Tax Information

-It’s that time of year again.
+Toward the end of every calendar year, something important happens.
 No, not Santa and not snow tires.
 For mutual fund investors, it’s the time of year to start thinking about capital gains tax information–and action.

 “Russel Kinnel, Morningstar’s director of manager research, recently issued a warning to investors and advisors regarding capital gains distributions.
 He told InvestmentNews that “we’ve seen continued stock market appreciation and redemptions for active funds.
 Even if we’d seen a more or less flat year, we might see an uptick because the gains from previous years are still around.””